giantswarm/docs/src/content/guides/fine-tuning-upgrade-disruption-on-aws/index.md

 Configurability of these details has been introduced with workload cluster release v12.7.0 for AWS.
 The feature is currently in an early stage and its behaviour may change in the near future.

-Adjustments to these settings require using the [Control Plane Kubernetes API](/basics/api/#cp-k8s-api) to edit the [`AWSCluster`](/reference/cp-k8s-api/awsclusters.infrastructure.giantswarm.io/) resource of the cluster (for cluster-wide settings) or the [`AWSMachineDeployment`](/reference/cp-k8s-api/awsmachinedeployments.infrastructure.giantswarm.io/) of an individual node pool.
+Adjustments to these settings require using the [Management Cluster API](/basics/api/#cp-k8s-api) to edit the [`AWSCluster`](/reference/cp-k8s-api/awsclusters.infrastructure.giantswarm.io/) resource of the cluster (for cluster-wide settings) or the [`AWSMachineDeployment`](/reference/cp-k8s-api/awsmachinedeployments.infrastructure.giantswarm.io/) of an individual node pool.

 ## Maximum batch size {#maximum-batch-size}